asrob-uc3m/robotDevastation-developer-manual/robotDevastation/game-fsm/state-machine-library.md

 ### State

-The [State class](http://asrob.uc3m.es/rddoc/classrd_1_1State.html) is the base class for each state of the FiniteStateMachine.

-To create custom states, you mush inherit from this class, and implement the following members:
+To create custom states, you mush inherit from the [State class](http://asrob.uc3m.es/rddoc/classrd_1_1State.html), and implement the corresponding members.

--   **setup()** -&gt; Function executed just before the loop function, when the state is enabled, returns false if some problem ocurred.
--   **loop()** -&gt; Function executed periodically when the state is active, returns false if some problem ocurred.
--   **cleanup()** -&gt; Function excuted when this state is going to be stopped (due to an error or a transition), false if some problem ocurred.
--   **evaluateConditions()** -&gt; This function is called after each call to loop() in order to know the transition to make.
-An integer value is assigned to each possible transition to identify them.
-This functions must return the transition selected depending on the conditions of the state.

-You must also specify and id in the state_id internal variable.
+You must also specify an id in the `state_id` internal variable.

 ### StateDirector